kcook98765/plugin.video.librarygenie/docs/context_menu_integration.md

 3. **Rename List**: Opens an input dialog to change the list name, with validation to prevent duplicate names within the same folder.

+4. **Add Movies to List**: Opens the search interface to find and add additional movies to the existing list.
+Search results are automatically added to the selected list.

+5. **Clear List**: Removes all items from the list after confirmation.
+The list structure remains but becomes empty.

+6. **Export List**: Exports the list contents to a file in the user's choice of format:
+   - **Plain Text (.txt)**: Simple numbered list with titles, years, and IMDb IDs
+   - **CSV (.csv)**: Spreadsheet-compatible format with detailed metadata
+   - **JSON (.json)**: Structured data format including all available metadata

+### Folder Management Operations

+When right-clicking on a LibraryGenie folder item, comprehensive folder management options are available:

+1. **Rename Folder**: Change the folder name with validation to prevent duplicates within the same parent folder.

+2. **Delete Folder**: Remove the folder with options for handling contents:
+   - Delete folder and all contents (subfolders and lists)
+   - Move contents to parent folder before deletion
+   - Cancel the operation

+3. **Move Folder**: Relocate the folder to a different parent folder with intelligent filtering:
+   - Excludes protected folders (Search History)
+   - Prevents circular references (moving folder into its own descendants)
+   - Shows full folder paths for clarity

+4. **Create New List Here**: Create a new list within the current folder context.

+5. **Create New Subfolder**: Create a new subfolder within the current folder with name validation.

 ## Configuration

 Context menu behavior can be configured through addon settings: